FRENSIE/FRENSIE/README.md

 **Advanced:**

 1. download the [Doxygen 1.8.8 source](http://sourceforge.net/projects/doxygen/files/)
+2. create a directory for doxygen (e.g. software/doxygen): `mkdir /software/doxygen`
-2. move the `doxygen-1.8.8.src.tar.gz` file to the doxygen directory (e.g. software/doxygen)
+3. move the `doxygen-1.8.8.src.tar.gz` file to the doxygen directory : `mv doxygen-1.8.8.src.tar.gz /path-to/doxygen`
-3. move to the doxygen directory
+4. move to the doxygen directory: `cd doxygen`
-4. extract the files from the tar file with `tar -xvf doxygen-1.8.8.src.tar.gz`
+5. extract the files from the tar file with `tar -xvf doxygen-1.8.8.src.tar.gz`
-5. move to the doxygen-1.8.8 directory
+6. move to the doxygen-1.8.8 directory: `cd doxygen-1.8.8`
-6. run `./configure --prefix=absolute-path-to_software/doxygen`
+7. run `./configure --prefix=absolute-path-to_software/doxygen`
-7. launch the build of Doxygen with `make -j n`, where n is the number of threads to use while building
+8. launch the build of Doxygen with `make -j n`, where n is the number of threads to use while building
-8. test the build with `make test`
+9. test the build with `make test`
-9. install Doxygen with `make install`
+10. install Doxygen with `make install`
-10. add the following line to the .bashrc file: `export PATH=absolute-path-to_software/doxygen/bin:$PATH`
+11. add the following line to the .bashrc file: `export PATH=absolute-path-to_software/doxygen/bin:$PATH`
-11. run `exec bash`
+12. run `exec bash`

 ### Building Open MPI - optional
 **Basic:**